 Reporting anonymously or confidentially

 You do not have to give us your name or contact details, but it is helpful if you do.

 If you report concerns anonymously, it might make it harder for us to decide what to do about it.

 We will not disclose your identity without your consent, unless there are legal reasons that require us to do so.
 For example, we may need to tell the police if a vulnerable person is at risk of being harmed.

-What we will do with your complaint
+What we will do with your information

 Your information helps us decide whether to look more closely at an organisation’s compliance with equality and human rights law.